 - Surgical and nonsurgical procedures for treatment of the tissues supporting the teeth

 - Services covered include:

-- Periodontal scaling/root planing
+- o Periodontal scaling/root planing

-- o Periodontal surgery
+- Periodontal surgery

 - Limited adjustments to occlusion (8 teeth or fewer)

-- o Localized delivery of antimicrobial agents
+- Localized delivery of antimicrobial agents

-- Gingivectomy
+- o Gingivectomy

 Note: Some benefits are available only under certain conditions of oral health.
 It is strongly recommended that you have your dentist submit a Confirmation of Treatment and Cost request to determine if the treatment is a covered dental benefit.
 A Confirmation of Treatment and Cost is not a guarantee of payment.
-See the "Confirmation of Treatment and Cost is not a duarantee of payment.
-See the "Confirmation of Treatment and Cost is not a duarantee of payment."
+See the "Confirmation of Treatment and Cost (Formerly called Predeterminations)" section for additional information.